-You’ve probably seen a ‘fair trade’ stamp on coffee or tea, but did you know you could also be buying fair trade clothing?
-Unfortunately, finding and verifying producers and sellers of ethical clothing can be complicated, so let’s look into some of the language and standards it describes.
+You’ve probably seen a ‘fair trade’ stamp on coffee or tea, but did you know you can also buy fair trade clothing?
+Finding and verifying producers and sellers of ethical clothing can be complicated, so let’s look into some of the language and standards it describes.

 What is fair trade?

 Fair trade is a movement with the goal of helping producers in developing countries improve trading conditions and utilize sustainable farming methods.
 The movement’s initial roots date back to the 1960s.
 For now, we’ll focus on the standards set by Fair Trade International (FLO).
 Later on, we’ll dive deeper into standards of Fair Trade USA and FTUSA’s reasons for splitting from FLO.